Digdgeo/Netops_Cadiz/README.md

 # Netops_Cadiz

-This is a tiny Python library that aims to facilitate the retrieval of spectral responses for a range of satellites (Sentinel 2 A&B (MSI sensor) and Landsat 4-9 (TM, ETM+, OLI & OLI2 sensors)) from field radiometry data obtained with [ASD radiometers](https://www.malvernpanalytical.com/es/products/product-range/asd-range/fieldspec-range).
+This is a tiny Python library that aims to facilitate the retrieval of spectral responses for a range of satellites (Sentinel 2 A&B (MSI sensor), Landsat 4-9 (TM, ETM+, OLI & OLI2 sensors)) and drone cameras (just Sequoia at this point, but more will be added) from field spectroradiometry data obtained with [ASD Spectroradiometers](https://www.malvernpanalytical.com/es/products/product-range/asd-range/fieldspec-range).

 ![](https://i.imgur.com/mW97kxl.png)